NormAd: A Framework for Measuring the Cultural Adaptability of Large Language Models: LLM Culture Adaptability Results

 \subsection{How well do models perform across the Inglehart-Welzel (IW) cultural map?}

-We have mapped 75 countries from our dataset into 8 clusters based on the Inglehart-Welzel cultural map.
-The \vvalue conditioned results, illustrated in Figure \ref{fig:cult_bins}, show that top-performing models like \texttt{Llama-2-70b}, \texttt{Llama-1-30b-SFT-KTO}, and \texttt{GPT-4}\cref{gpt4note} dramatically vary in performance across different cultural zones.
-For instance, they perform bettwe with narratives from ``English Speaking'' countries like the USA, but lesser so with ``African-Islamic'' countries such as Saudi Arabia.
-Conversely, poorer-performing models, like \texttt{Llama-2-7b} and \texttt{Llama-1-30b-SFT}, have consistently low performance across all cultural zones.
-Our hypothesis is that as model size increases or training regime improves, models may be better at identifying and exploiting western cultural cues, resulting in an increased skewed performance distribution across cultural zones of the world.
-We see similar trends across \rot and \country (see Appendix \ref{app:iw_bin}).
-This `western-centric' bias is commensurate with model performance over other datasets \cite{johnson2022ghost, Naous2023HavingBA} and has been shown across different LM architectures \cite{palta-rudinger-2023-fork} and even across modalities \cite{ventura2023navigating}.
+We mapped 75 countries into 8 clusters based on the Inglehart-Welzel cultural map.
+The \country + \vvalue conditioned results, illustrated in Figure \ref{fig:cult_bins}, show that best-performing models like \texttt{Llama-2-70b}, \texttt{Llama-1-30b-SFT-KTO}, and \texttt{GPT-4}\cref{gpt4note} vary in performance across different cultural zones.
+For instance, they perform better with situations from ``English Speaking'' countries (e.g., USA) than from ``African-Islamic'' countries (e.g., Saudi Arabia).
+In contrast, poorer-performing models, like \texttt{Llama-2-13b} and \texttt{Llama-1-30b-SFT}, under perform consistently across all zones.
+We hypothesize that larger model sizes and improved training regimes lead to better exploitation of Western cultural cues, causing skewed performance across zones.
+We see similar trends across \country and \rot (see Appendix \ref{app:iw_bin}).
+This `western-centric' bias is consistent with model performance on other datasets \cite{johnson2022ghost, Naous2023HavingBA} and observed across various LM architectures \cite{palta-rudinger-2023-fork} and modalities \cite{ventura2023navigating}.

+\paragraph{What is the effect of different preference alignment optimizations?} Recent training regimes involving Reinforcement Learning from Human Feedback (RLHF) claim to enable LLMs, trained on a general text data, to align with complex human values \citep{ziegler2019fine, stiennon2020learning, glaese2022improving, bai2022training, ouyang2022training}.
+We investigate the impact of different optimization methods -- PPO (Offline) \citep{schulman2017proximal}, DPO \citep{rafailov2024direct} and KTO \citep{ethayarajh2024kto} -- on cultural adaptability of LLMs, specifically focusing on supervised finetuned (SFT) \texttt{Llama 1} models \footnote{\href{https://huggingface.co/collections/ContextualAI/archangel-65bd45029fa020161b052430}{Archangel suite from ContextualAI}}.

+We find that while DPO and KTO exhibit marginal performance improvements over PPO in the smaller \texttt{7b} model, their performance significantly improves in the larger \texttt{30b} model.
+Figure \ref{fig:alignment} shows that KTO emerges as the most effective option for cultural adaptability, when conditioned on \rot.
+We see similar trends for \country and \vvalue + \country as well (see Appendix \ref{app:rl_align} for more details).